psi-rking/optking/docs/source/coords.rst

 The important keys are
     * `"Natoms per frag"` is a list of ints
     * `X Frag` specifies the index of the Xth fragment in the molecular system.
     * `A Ref Atoms` list of the atoms to use as the three reference points.
-In the below example we choose the Oxygen atom, third hydrogen atom, and the center of the two hydrogens.
+In the below example we choose the oxygen atom, third hydrogen atom, and the center of the two hydrogens.
-      Lists of multiple indices denote the center of mass between the specified atoms.
+      Lists of multiple indices denote the mid-point between the specified atoms.

 ::